 Click Apply followed by OK.
 Reboot your Windows to save changes.
 This would help to resolve the Internet / WiFi disconnecting issue.

 Repair Possible Corrupted System Files

-Sometimes corrupted system files in your Windows system make the internet connection unstable and result WiFi keeps disconnecting problem on windows 10.
-And that corrupted system files may be caused by malware or virus or due to interrupted system shutdown or for other reasons.
+Sometimes corrupted system files in your Windows system make the internet connection unstable and result WiFi disconnecting problem on Windows 10.
+And that corrupted system files may be caused by malware or viruses or due to interrupted system shutdown or for other reasons.

 - Hit Enter to let the Windows System File Checker utility find and repair corrupted system files for you.

 If the internet connection is still unstable, you may contact your internet provider for help.